Why its False Economy to Operate Without a Catalyst!

-- Longer Burn Time: Engaging your combustor allows the fuel to burn longer in the slow-burn mode.
-This gives you the benefit
+- Longer Burn Time: Engaging your catalyst allows the fuel to burn longer in the slow-burn mode.
+This means heating longer with one load of wood.

 engaged.
-If you remove the combustor you have an uncontrolled fire that may lead to eventual cracking of metal or damage to components, possibly
+If you remove the catalyst you have an uncontrolled fire that may cause cracking or damage to your stove, possibly

 - Losing Insurance Coverage: Operating woodstoves in any manner warned against in manufacturers’ manuals, including without